Invinciblelude/garagetoadu/README.md

 ## Edit content
 - Update copy in `index.html` (hero, pricing, process, ROI, contact).
-- Add portfolio photos to `assets/portfolio/` and update the image list in `portfolio.html`.
+- Add portfolio photos to `assets/portfolio/` and update the image list in `portfolio`.
   - The grid and lightbox are wired to filenames like `assets/portfolio/adu-01.jpg`.
   - If a local image is missing, the page uses a clean placeholder/fallback until you add your photos.